Publishing the art, writing and photography of the underground for over 40 years

 Ron Turner founded Last Gasp in 1970.
 Our first publication, Slow Death Funnies #1, came out on the first Earth Day, April 15, 1970.
 Subsequent comics included the all-women's comic It Ain't Me Babe and Skull Comics.
 Turner's enthusiasm for underground comics--in particular their autobiographical aspect--has been the driving force behind many groundbreaking publications.
 Last Gasp published Justin Green's highly acclaimed confessional Binky Brown Meets the Holy Virgin Mary in 1972, a book that became an inspiration to many artists now working in the autobiographical style.
 "Art Spiegelman, who won the only Pulitzer Prize for cartooning, has said he would never have started to do the autobiographical story of his family (in the graphic novel Maus) unless Justin had done it first.
 And Robert Crumb said the same thing," said Turner.
 Read the whole story.

 Last Gasp books have been glowingly reviewed in the New York Times, the Wall Street Journal, Playboy magazine, Publishers Weekly, Library Journal, School Library Journal, Juxtapoz magazine, the Guardian, Hi-Fructose magazine, the San Francisco Chronicle, the Austin Chronicle, American Book Review, and the Los Angeles Times.
-Last Gasp was named "Best Local Publisher" in 2009, 2010, and 2011 by readers of the San Francisco Bay Guardian.
+Last Gasp was named "Best Local Publisher" in 2009, 2010, 2011, 2017 and 2018 (and maybe a few in between) by readers of the San Francisco Bay Guardian.
 Our offices are located in the Mission District of San Francisco.